-The Teaching major with a concentration in Inclusive Early Childhood Education is offered to the student who holds a bachelor’s degree and is interested in working with young children (3 to 8 years of age, who are developing typically or atypically) and with their families and community agencies.
+The Teaching major with a concentration in Early Childhood Education is offered to the student who holds a bachelor’s degree and is interested in working with young children (grades Prek-5) and with their families and community agencies.
 The early childhood professional can obtain licensure and/or a master’s degree through the program.
 Graduates who earn this master’s degree are prepared to teach young children in public or private schools as well as in other settings, such as educational assessment and tutoring clinics, residential facilities, camps, or community agencies.
-Part-time study is available for traditional IEC graduate students.
-Full-time study is available in the accelerated (TEAM) format only.
+The program is available in both a full time accelerated format and part time format..

 EDU 500Statistics and Research (3)

 EDU 604Integrative Research Project (3)

 CONCENTRATION COURSES — 38 hours

 ECE 530Integrating Science and Social Studies through Content Reading (3)

 ECE 552Math Curriculum and Methods for Early Childhood (3)

 EDU 644Graduate Student Teaching (6)

 RDG 515Foundations of Effective Reading Instruction (3)

 RDG 530Phonics/Linguistics (3)